-This is the story of Linda Kasabian, who was the Manson Family's getaway driver, though she would ultimately be the woman responsible for Charles Manson's downfall.
+This is the story of Linda Kasabian, the Manson Family's getaway driver who would ultimately be the woman responsible for Charles Manson's downfall.

 As the star witness in the Manson Family murder trial, Linda Kasabian, made her way into the courtroom she caught the eye of a man she knew well.
 It was Charles Manson — with whom she’d lived, made love, and now against who she was going to testify.